vfowler/accessibility-acceptance-criteria/WEB.md

 # Accessibility Acceptance Criteria
-These criteria are specific for any HTML content.
+These criteria are specific to any HTML content.

 ## AAC1 Keyboard access
 Given I am a keyboard user when I encounter interactive content then I can control it solely from the keyboard.